zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/oidc.md

 ### Logging Out

-A standard logout action will end an end-user's Mendix session, but will not end their SSO session.
-If you want to allow your app's end-users to perform Single Log Out (SLO), you can add a menu item or button that call the nanoflow `ACT_Logout`.
+A standard log out action will end an end-user's Mendix session, but will not end their SSO session.
+If you want to allow your app's end-users to log out, you can add a menu item or button that call the nanoflow `ACT_Logout`.
 This nanoflow will end the local session in your app and, if applicable, request the connected IdP to terminate the user's session there as well.

-During this process, the user's browser will be redirected to the IdP, logging them out of the app.
-Optionally, you can configure the IdP to redirect the user to the `post_logout_redirect_uri` after logout, allowing the user to return to your app.
+During this process, the user's browser will be redirected to the IdP, logging them out of both your Mendix app and the IdP.
+Optionally, you can configure the IdP to redirect the user to the `post_logout_redirect_uri` after log out, allowing the user to return to your app.

 ### Using ACR to Request Authentication Method